Delaware Valley University: Enrollment

-In 2021, the university enrolled 1,841 undergraduate and 462 graduate students.
+In 2022, the university enrolled 1,777 undergraduate and 401 graduate students.

 Academics

-The university is organized into four schools and colleges: School of Agriculture and Environmental Science, School of Life and Physical Science, School of Business and Humanities, and School of Graduate and Professional Studies.
+The university is organized into three schools: School of Agriculture and Environmental Science, School of Business, Arts and Sciences, and School of Graduate and Professional Studies.

 DelVal, as it is commonly called, had a for-credit employment program that required students to work 500 hours in an area of their major; however, this program is now evolving into a more comprehensive experiential learning program, called E360.
 The program is part of the university's legacy of linking theoretical learning with practical training.
 Each department at the university is incorporating E360 into its curriculum.

 Many graduates of Delaware Valley University take positions with the pharmaceutical and food industries, work in government or business, go on to become veterinarians or start their own companies.

 Undergraduate

-Delaware Valley University offers 28 bachelor's degrees and two associate degrees in three schools: the School of Agriculture and Environmental Sciences, the School of Business and Humanities, and School of Life and Physical Sciences.
-Delaware Valley University has five other non-major programs and pre-professional programs.
+Delaware Valley University offers bachelor's degree programs and associate degree programs in three schools: the School of Agriculture and Environmental Sciences, the School of Business and Humanities, and School of Life and Physical Sciences.
+It also offers non-major programs and pre-professional programs.

 DelVal also offers an Honors Program that gives students the opportunity to have smaller classes, individualized their program, study more closely with faculty, and study abroad.

 Graduate

-The School of Graduate and Professional Studies offers seven master's degrees – counseling psychology, criminal justice, public policy, educational leadership, special education, teaching and learning, and an MBA – as well as a doctoral degree in educational leadership.
+The School of Graduate and Professional Studies offers master's degree programs as well as a doctoral degree in educational leadership.